 What made the project unique was that across a horizontal place, the 90 foot deep bore path had to follow a submerged land easement that deviated approximately 1,000 LF to the North and South of a straight centerline, where the plan view slightly resembles an S placed on its side.

 On the west side a new vault was installed at the bore entry, and on the east side a new cable was left for installation at a newly installed concrete utility pole.

 The scope of work specified herein for the installation of approximately 3,600 LF of thirty inch (30”) PVC force main (via open cut) and 6,321 LF of thirty-six inch (36”) HDPE force main (via horizontal directional drill), North from a thirty-six inch (36”) connection stub out at the I-95/Busch Dr. intersection, parallel to I-95, and connect to an existing (dry line) twenty inch (20”) FM located within the existing JEA T-Line Corridor.
 The new thirty inch (30”) force main is an integral piece of the North sewer grid master plan.

-In addition, there will be approximately 256 LF of eight inch (8”) HDPE fire hydrant lead installed (via horizontal directional drill) from the south side to the north side of Busch Drive for a new fire hydrant to be located within the northeast corner of Busch Drive and I-95 to provide water for the directional drilling and construction operations.
+In addition, there was approximately 256 LF of eight inch (8”) HDPE fire hydrant lead installed (via horizontal directional drill) from the south side to the north side of Busch Drive for a new fire hydrant to be located within the northeast corner of Busch Drive and I-95 to provide water for the directional drilling and construction operations.

 Client: Miami-Dade County / David Mancini & Sons, Inc.